More than 70 people overdose in a single day in New Haven

 “We’re getting another call,” Alston told reporters, some of whom began chasing after medical workers as they rushed to treat the affected person.

-“Another person down on the green,” Amy Hudak, a reporter for WTNH tweeted from the scene.
-Twenty minutes later, she tweeted again.

-“Another person down.”
-Two minutes later: “And another . . . this is unbelievable.”
+“Another person down on the Green,” Amy Hudak, a reporter for WTNH, tweeted from the scene.
+Twenty minutes later, she tweeted again: “Another person down.”
+Two minutes later: “And another … this is unbelievable.”

 One crew of emergency responders treated nine victims within one hour, Alston told reporters.
 “We’re pretty beat up.”